 Before I discuss why that is, here’s a quick overview of the two primary types of anti-malware programs:

-1 – Full-time / Always running – Antivirus programs such as Norton, McAfee, AVG, Avast, Comodo and others run continuously in the background, protecting your PC from threats on an ongoing basis.
+1 – Full-Time / Always Running – Antivirus programs such as AVG, Avast and others run continuously in the background, protecting your PC from threats on an ongoing basis.
 It is essential to have ONE of these programs running at all times if you use your computer to connect to the Internet.

-My recommendation is to pick ONE high quality full-time anti-virus program and go with it, then run Malwarebytes about once a week to catch and remove anything that might have slipped in through the cracks.
+My recommendation is to pick ONE high quality full-time antivirus program and go with it (personally, I use Avast), then run the free version of Malwarebytes about once a week to catch and remove anything that might have slipped in through the cracks.

 Important: When you download the free version of Malwarebytes the installer will actually install a 14 day free trial version of the full-blown Malwarebytes Premium program, which runs full time to offer real-time protection.

 After the trial period has elapsed the trial version will automatically revert to the free version unless you pay for the upgrade.

 That means during the 14 day trial period Malwarebytes will be running full time.
 And as mentioned above, we don’t want that.

 Luckily, it’s easy to turn Malwarebytes real-time protection off by following the instructions on this page.

 Bottom line: The combination of one full-time antivirus program supplemented by periodic scans with Malwarebytes will give you a high level of protection against viruses and other forms of malware.

 Bonus tip: Every now and then you should seek a “second opinion” when your antivirus scan says your PC is malware-free.
 This post discusses seven easy ways to get that second opinion.